MollyXuemn/Memory/resources/setup/REAMDE.md

 > Webpack is used to compile JavaScript modules.
 > Webpack configs allow you to configure and extend Webpack's basic functionality.
 A Webpack config is a JavaScript object that configures one of Webpack's options.
 Most projects define their Webpack config in a top-level webpack. config. js file, although you can also pass the config as a parameter to Webpack's Node.

+### 7.1 An SPA means a single HTML document will be loaded for the entire life of the application.

+>